Wade Megan

 History

-2007-08: Wade Megan scored 24 goals with 29 assists in 34 games for the Kent School in Connecticut.
+2007-08: Wade Megan scored 24 goals with 29 assists in 34 games for the South Kent School in Connecticut.

-2008-09: Megan score 27 goals with 36 assists in his senior year at Kent School.
+2008-09: Megan score 27 goals with 36 assists in his senior year at South Kent School.
 Megan played for the Neponset Valley River Rats in the Massachusetts Tier 1 select league scoring 8 goals with 8 assists in 16 games.
 He committed to playing college hockey at Boston University.

 2009-10: Megan played 35 games as a freshman for Boston University.
 He scored 5 goals with 12 assists and was -2 with 22 PIM.
 Two of his five goals came on the power play.
 The Terriers were part of a tightly-closed pack in the Hockey East standings and finished in a three-way tie for third place as seven of the ten teams finished within four points of each other.
 BU reached the Hockey East semifinals, falling 5-2 to Maine.